byronka/minum/docs/development_handbook.md

 - It is less difficult to understand than major web frameworks, purely because there is _a hundred times_ less code.

 - [No magic](https://blog.codinghorror.com/the-magpie-developer/).
-There is no surprising behavior.
-Plain method calls help make the maintenance cheaper and less stressful.
+There are no systems that use reflection or annotations to figure things out for you.
+This project assumes a developer wants more control over the levers and can handle a bit more of the essential complexity, as a tradeoff for improved maintainability.

 - [Well-documented throughout](https://hackaday.com/2019/03/05/good-code-documents-itself-and-other-hilarious-jokes-you-shouldnt-tell-yourself/).
   More supportive of long-term maintenance.